 - The department coordinator will email email@example.com and provide the name and email address of the student/scholar.

-- The Graduate School’s English Language Support Program Coordinator will email the student/scholar with a link to pay for the assessment ($25) and arrange a time for the assessment.
-The department coordinator and additional rater will be CCd.
+- The Graduate School’s English Language Support Program Coordinator will contact the student/scholar to schedule the assessment and contact the department with directions to pay the $25 assessment fee.

 In an effort to make our assessment as transparent and useful as possible, a copy of the rubric used to rate the scholar’s English proficiency is included below.
 This rubric will also be included with the assessment results